youweichen0208/YC-Tech-Blog/src/backend/spring.md

 ```

 - Dependencies are injected through setter methods
+- doesn't create new instance if we change the property value.
 - **Pros**:
   - Provides flexibility as dependencies can be changed after object creation
   - Useful when we have optional dependencies.